-This course is designed for people who are required to have a Responsible Conduct of Gambling (RCG) endorsement on a NSW competency card.
+This course is designed for people who are required to have a Responsible Conduct of Gambling (RCG) endorsement on an NSW competency card.
 This includes licensees with a full hotel licence, secretaries of a registered club, staff with gaming machine duties, staff who pay out winnings, staff who patrol or serve in a gaming machine area and Responsible Gambling Officers (RGO).

-Course competency framework Satisfactory competency at the Responsible Conduct of Cambling (RCQ) course and mandatory colline assessment is required to apply for a NSW competency card displaying an RCQ endorsement. - If you already hold a NSW competency card, an RCQ endorsement will be added to your competency card, and endorsements will expire five years from the date of the earliest endorsement received. - To renew your RCQ endorsement, you will need to complete the RCQ Refresher online course within 90 days of your competency card expiry date.
+Course competency framework Satisfactory competency of the Responsible Conduct of Cambling (RCC) course and mandatory online assessment is required to apply for a NSW competency card displaying an RCG endorsement.
+If you already hold a NSW competency card, an RCG endorsement will be added to your competency card and endorsements.
+Your competency card and endorsements will expire five years from the date of the earliest endorsement received.
+To renew your RCG endorsement, you will need to complete the RCG Refresher enline course within 80 days of your competency card expiry date.